PadraicWalsh/PadraicWalsh.github.io/README.md

 --Project 2: Mock Exam Generator, coming soon!

 # Skills
-Data Analysis: I'm proficient using Python for data analysis, in particular the pandas library, as well as Microsoft Excel & Power Bi
+Data Analysis: I'm proficient using Python for data analysis, in particular the pandas library, as well as Microsoft Excel, Power Bi & Power Automate

 Data Visualization: I can create insightful visualizations to communicate findings effectively in python, using Seaborn and Plotly Express, as well as creating interactive dashboards on Microsoft Excel & Power Bi